VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 [Containers](/documentation/api/class-container/) can forward or block the flow of logic towards their children.
 They can propagate messages to them too.

-[Containers](/documentation/api/class-container/) are abstract too.
-So they are not used nor instantiated directly.
+[Containers](/documentation/api/class-container/) are abstract, so they are not used nor instantiated directly.

 ## Stage

 At the root of the hierarchy of [Containers](/documentation/api/class-container/), sits an instance of the [Stage](/documentation/api/class-stage/) class.
-A [Stage](/documentation/api/class-stage/) is the first type of [Container](/documentation/api/class-container/) and [Entity](/documentation/api/class-entity/) that can be instantiated.
+A [Stage](/documentation/api/class-stage/) is the first type of [Container](/documentation/api/class-container/) that can be instantiated.
 It only allows instances of another specific type of Container as children: [Actors](/documentation/api/class-actor/).
 The [Stage](/documentation/api/class-stage/) implements the logic to stream in and out [Actors](/documentation/api/class-actor/) and is the proxy through which the [GameState](/documentation/api/class-game-state/) accesses the [Actors](/documentation/api/class-actor/) in a game level.

 The [Stage](/documentation/api/class-stage/) takes a [StageSpec](/documentation/api/struct-stage-spec/) in its constructor to initialize itself.
 Among a lot of other things, it has an array of **ActorSpecs** that determine the [Actors](/documentation/api/class-actor/) that will populate the [Stage](/documentation/api/class-stage/):